 The main purposes of a nutritional intervention are:

 - Enhancing the effects of cancer therapy

 - Reducing the side effects of cancer therapy

 - Improving quality of life

-- SCREENING: it makes possible to identify those at risk of malnutrition
+- SCREENING: makes it possible to identify those at risk of malnutrition

 XEROSTOMIA (dry mouth)

-Xerostomia is defined as a pathological condition characterized by particular and lasting dryness of the mucosa of the mouth resulting from a prolonged absence of saliva production.
+Xerostomia is defined as a pathological condition characterized by a particular and lasting dryness of the mucosa of the mouth resulting from a prolonged absence of saliva production.

 The following tips can help alleviate the discomfort caused by xerostomia: